The best road poems selected by Dr Oliver Tearle

 lives.
 Yet, often roads are minor details in our memories of important

+moments.
+Because roads are everywhere, we often forget them.
 Poets have long recognized the parallels between roads and life.

 Often, the references to roads in poetry are metaphorical.
 They make us